stolostron/rhacm-docs/manage_cluster/create_bare.md

 You can use the Red Hat Advanced Cluster Management for Kubernetes console to create a Red Hat OpenShift Container Platform cluster in a bare metal environment.

+**Note:** The options for bare metal in the console are for technical preview only, and are hidden by a feature flag by default.
+See the instructions for enabling the feature flag in the _Prerequisites_ section.

 ## Prerequisites {#bare_prerequisites}

 You need the following prerequisites before creating a cluster in a bare metal environment:

-* A deployed Red Hat Advanced Cluster Management for Kubernetes hub cluster
+* A deployed Red Hat Advanced Cluster Management for Kubernetes hub cluster on OpenShift Container Platform version 4.4, or later.

 * Internet access for your Red Hat Advanced Cluster Management for Kubernetes hub cluster so it can create the Kubernetes cluster in the bare metal environment